claire-codes/hugo-blog/content/blog/2018-09-19-testing-text-with-jest-snapshots.markdown

 ## Caveats: use snapshots with care

-[Kent Dodds covers some of the problems with snapshot testing in this post](https://blog.kentcdodds.com/effective-snapshot-testing-e0d1a2c28eca).
+However, snapshots won’t solve all your problems.
 Some points to keep in mind when deciding whether to use a snapshot:

 - Snapshot tests are not designed for test driven development (TDD).
 They test whether the output of a function has changed, not as a guide for ideal output.
 - Commit snapshot files to source control.
 But inspect them thoroughly on first commit, because this version will represent the source of truth.